AhmadHossain8/Label-Hub-Selenium-Automation/README.md

 Modular Design: Each test case is designed as a separate function (like Login, UserCreate, projectCreate) to promote reusability and readability.

-Test Case Running Details and Evidence:
+Test Case Running Details :

 Here is the test cases list:
 Case 1: Wrong ID